esyede/alitphp/README.md

 store.name = Happy Bookstore
 store.address.street = Walikukun, Ngawi
 store.address.postal = 63256
-store.tagline.text   = This is an example \
+store.dummy.text     = This is an example \
                         how to truncate long text \
                         on your config file.
 ```